 There are several categories of information and data we collect from our Customers.
 This includes data you provide to enable us to communicate with you, sell you our products, and provide services including on our websites.

 Categories of information and data we may collect from our Users.

 Data we collect about you prior to, and from, your use of the Services

 We collect and process non-identifiable and anonymous information, and also collect several categories of personal data (“Personal Data“), including sensitive personal data (known in the EU as Special Categories of Personal Data) through your use of the Services.
-This may include your, and your spouse and dependents’, name (first and last), nickname, birthdate, gender, nationality, job title, phone number(s), department you work in, national security number, address, country, city, postcode, email and other contact details, family status, your bank account, credit card and other such payment and billing details, credentials regarding the right to work in your jurisdiction, employment history, vocational and academic skills and qualifications, interests and preferences, preferences concerning Aliya and Israel, gender, information regarding your health including any physical or mental health conditions and allergies.
+This may include your, and your spouse and any of your dependents’, name (first and last), nickname, birthdate, gender, nationality, job title, phone number(s), department you work in, national security, passport or I.D number, address, country, city, postcode, email and other contact details, family status, your bank account, credit card and other such payment and billing details, credentials regarding the right to work in your jurisdiction, employment history, vocational and academic skills and qualifications, interests and preferences, preferences concerning Aliya and Israel, information regarding your health including any physical or mental health conditions and allergies.

 IE may also collect the email addresses of people who communicate with IE via email or via messenger services or other social media platforms or create accounts and login credentials.
 By your registering on IE’s web sites and event pages, IE may collect your name, phone number and email you provided.
 IE may use this information to offer IE’s services and support to you.

 IE may collect Personal Data about an individual’s racial or ethnic origin, political opinions, religious or similar beliefs, trade union membership (or non-membership), physical or mental health or condition, criminal offences, or related proceedings or any other data considered as sensitive under applicable law (“Sensitive Personal Data“).